The North Saanich Flavour Trail 2021

-One fine new feature this year: each participating venue will be featured in their own short “Meet Your Maker” digital profile for the Flavour trails website and social media.
-To create these videos, Jen and Steve will come to your farm for a 15 minute interview and “show and tell” of what you plan to offer this summer.
-The filming will happen in June.
+Our continuing feature this year is the “Meet Your Maker” digital profile for the Flavour trails website and social media.
+This video features your farm with a 15 minute interview and “show and tell” of what is offered this summer.

-In addition to this, we will be working with a website designer to create an interactive “mobile map” so that the public can peruse the Flavour Trail route, see what is open and on offer, and decide on their route.
+In addition to this, there is an interactive “mobile map” so that the public can peruse the Flavour Trail route, see what is open and on offer, and decide on their route.

 Finally, we will be promoting the North Saanich Flavour Trails season through social media, radio and newspaper, and postering.
 Please help us spread the word!